kelsey9649/phpunit-skeleton-generator/README.md

-# PHPUnit Skeleton Generator
+# PHPUnit Skeleton Generator (with flavor!)

 `phpunit-skelgen` is a tool that can generate skeleton test classes from production code classes and vice versa.
+A recent update has provided the ability to generate test files for an entire directory of php files (recursively).

 ## Installation

 ### PHP Archive (PHAR)

 The easiest way to obtain phpunit-skelgen is to download a [PHP Archive (PHAR)](http://php.net/phar) that has all required dependencies of phpunit-skelgen bundled in a single file:

     wget https://phar.phpunit.de/phpunit-skelgen.phar
     chmod +x phpunit-skelgen.phar